Shared Action Plan Annual Results

 Massachusetts has some of the oldest natural gas infrastructure in the country.1 Old pipes in this system are leaking methane, a greenhouse gas 86 times more potent than carbon dioxide over the first 20 years in the atmosphere.2 The cost of this wasted gas is passed on to customers and is estimated to be millions of dollars per year.3 Methane from gas leaks also poses a safety hazard to both people and vegetation.

 Research in 2016 showed that just 7% of the Metro Boston distribution system leaks emit half of all the gas by volume, creating a clear policy opportunity.4 Later the same year, the Massachusetts Legislature enacted a law requiring that these leaks of significant environmental impact (‘SEIs’) be repaired, since doing so would cut methane emissions in half for the least cost to the utilities and the least disruption to cities and towns.
 Gas companies had always been mandated to focus on the potential hazardousness of a leak and not emissions, and had no reliable and accurate method to identify SEIs.
 In 2017, HEET coordinated a large collaborative study to determine a new SEI identification method.
-Working with Eversource Gas of Massachusetts (formerly Columbia Gas, and now a part of Eversource Energy), and National Grid, Gas Safety Inc., Mothers Out Front and other stakeholders, the research team field-tested multiple methods and showed that a new leak identification protocol - the ‘leak extent method’ - is a quick, effective and low cost solution.6 The shared action plan emerged from this collaboration.
+Working with Eversource Gas of Massachusetts (formerly Columbia Gas, and now a part of Eversource Energy), and National Grid, Gas Safety Inc., Mothers Out Front and other stakeholders, the research team field-tested multiple methods and showed that a new leak identification protocol - the ‘leak extent method’ 5 - is a quick, effective and low cost solution.6 The shared action plan emerged from this collaboration.

 Since 2018, National Grid and Eversource Gas have been using the leak extent method to identify SEIs and prioritize them for repair.
-Based on the testing of hundreds of SEIs by HEET since the beginning of the program, utility SEI identification rate appears to be improving in accuracy over time.
+Based on the testing of hundreds of SEIs by HEET since the beginning of the program, the utility SEI identification rate appears to be improving in accuracy over time.

 Note: Regulations require that SEI leaks are repaired within 1-3 years of identification, depending on the extent and repair method.
 Emissions reductions are therefore expected to trail identification by 1-3 years.